JulianOviedo/JulianOviedo/README.md

 Front-End Developer
 --------------------

-I am finishing the third year of my bachelor's degree in computer science and in search of a job position where I can continue to grow, learn and evolve both professionally and personally, exploiting my skills and abilities through commitment and love for what I do and study.
+I am finishing the third year of my bachelor's degree in computer science and in search of a job position where I can continue to grow, learn and evolve both professionally and personally, exploiting my skills and abilities through commitment and love for what I do and study.</br>
 I have solid knowledge in some frameworks like React.JS, Next.JS, Redux, Express and also, know Node.JS</br>
 I consider myself a very capable person to achieve everything i propose to and always want to learn new things.
 I think i only need the oportunity to introduce myself and show what I'm worth